COP28 Exhibition Installation - Dubai Holding

 Sustainable feature wall at COP28

-The wall has attracted significant global interest within the show, and was visited by Mairi McAllan, Scotland’s Minister for Transport, Net Zero and Just Transition, whilst the First Minister, Humza Yousef and King Charles visited the company’s showcase wall at Heriot-Watt University, Dubai Campus' new campus, which created a feature within the ClimateHub and Cleantech exhibition taking place there during COP28.
+The wall attracted significant global interest within the show, and was visited by Scotland’s First Minister and the Minister for Transport, Net Zero and Just Transition, whilst King Charles visited the company’s showcase wall at Heriot-Watt University Dubai’s new campus, which created a feature within the ClimateHub taking place there during COP28.

 Low-carbon interior feature wall at COP28